IBM/prompt-declaration-language/docs/tutorial.md

     language: Spanish
 ```

 In this program, the third block defines a function `translate` that takes as parameters `sentence` and `language`, both of which are of type string.
-The body of the function is defined by its inner `document` field.
+The body of the function is defined by its `return` field.
 In this case, we formulate a translation prompt using the parameters and send it to a falcon model.

 The last two blocks are calls to this function, as indicated by `call: translate`.
 This block specifies the arguments to be passed.
 When we execute this program, we obtain: